Skip to main content

 Create a new scatterplot with colors differentiated by value.
 To create a scatterplot, complete the following steps:

-1. Click the Create a visualization icon Create Icon to create a new visualization widget.
+1. Click the Create a visualization icon Chart line icon. to create a new visualization widget.

 2. Configure your chart by making the following selections: